Los Angeles Kings Logo

 Los Angeles Kings Logo History

-The Los Angeles Kings have a standard approach to logo design.
-It involves placing the city’s full name or its initials over the crown, which can be traced in almost every version of the club sign.
-The only exception was the 2002-2011 version when the developers removed all inscriptions from it.
+The Los Angeles Kings have a standard approach to logo creation.
+It involves placing the full name of the city or its initials above the crown, a practice seen in nearly every version of the club’s emblem.
+The only exception was the 2002-2011 version, when designers removed all inscriptions.

 What are Los Angeles Kings?

 This is a hockey team that is part of the Western Conference.
-She plays in the NHL, where she represents the Pacific Division.
-The Los Angeles Kings was formed in 1967 and is one of six clubs to start playing as part of the expansion of the National Hockey League.
-His home stadium is the Staples Center.
+It plays in the NHL, representing the Pacific Division.
+The Los Angeles Kings were formed in 1967 and are one of the six teams that began playing as part of the expansion of the National Hockey League.
+Its home stadium is the Staples Center.

 1967 – 1975